ikr/ikr.su-blog/_posts/2018-07-18-saltstack-states-for-lets-encrypt.markdown

 Recently I've configured [Let's Encrypt certificates](https://letsencrypt.org/) for a staging HTTPS server for one of our clients.
 That was amazingly easy to do.
-I remember checking the ACME protocol client tools in the very beginning of the Let's Encrypt initiative.
-The tools were, of course, very
-immature: hard to install and configure, and they only worked in interactive mode.
+I remember checking the ACME protocol client tools in the very beginning of Let's Encrypt initiative.
+Back then the tools were, of course, very immature: hard to install and configure, and they only worked in interactive mode.
 It's all in the past now.

 Basically, I took [this great blog post](https://techtalk.blog/simple-and-free-ssl-certificates-using-letsencrypt-and-nginx-530f03aee07)